- Category: Search for Reverb in Canada

 SRR: What type of strings did you use, flatwounds or roundwounds?

-SRR: How long have the Metalunas been active for?
+SRR: How long has The Bigfoot Rocketship been active for?

-SRR: Were the members in any band(s) after The Metalunas?
+SRR: Were the members in any band(s) other than The Bigfoot Rocketship?

-SRR: Where can we buy and follow The Metalunas?
+SRR: Where can we buy and follow The Bigfoot Rocketship?

-SRR: Thank you very much Mark for taking time to answer me today.
+SRR: Thank you very much Todd for taking time to answer me today.